bhauman/lein-figwheel/README.md

 "resources/public" so your output files need to be in a subdirectory of "resources/public" unless you change the webserver root.

-Start the cljs-livereload server.
+Start the figwheel server.
 (This will get the first optimizations none build)

-    $ lein cljs-livereload
+    $ lein figwheel

 or optionally give the name of the build

-    $ lein cljs-livereload example
+    $ lein figwheel example

 This will start a server at `http://localhost:8080` with your resources being served via the compojure `resources` ring handler.

 ## Client side usage

-In your project.clj you need to include cljs-livereload in your dependencies.
+In your project.clj you need to include figwheel in your dependencies.

-    [cljs-livereload "0.1.0-SNAPSHOT"]
+    [figwheel "0.1.0-SNAPSHOT"]

 Make sure you have setup an html file to host your cljs.
 For example you can create this `resources/public/livedev.html` file: